Hudson County Executive: 2001–2002 (interim)

-2002–present
+2002–2023

-Thomas DeGise was born, raised, and lives in Jersey City.
+Democrat Thomas DeGise was born, raised, and lives in Jersey City.
 He earned his bachelor's degree in Political Science from Saint Peter's College in 1973.
 He worked as teacher and administrator in the Jersey City Public Schools from 1975, and served as a job placement counselor at Henry Snyder High School before retiring.

 DeGise entered public life as a community leader during the 1980s, founding the New #28 School Neighborhood Association and eventually chairing the Heights Coalition of Neighborhood Associations (HCNA) in the Heights section of Jersey City.

-DeGise was Jersey City's longest serving Municipal Council President, holding that office from 1993 to 2001.
+DeGise was Jersey City's longest-serving Municipal Council President, holding that office from 1993 to 2001.
 In 2001, DeGise ran for Mayor of Jersey City in an election won by Glenn Cunningham.

 Following the resignation of Janiszewski in September 2001, DeGise took office as county executive after winning a special election in November 2002 with 77 percent of the vote.
-On his first day in office, he submitted legislation to the Board of Chosen Freeholders to create the first ever Ethics Oversight Board for the Hudson County government.
+On his first day in office, he submitted legislation to the Board of Chosen Freeholders to create the first-ever Ethics Oversight Board for the Hudson County government.
 He was re-elected in 2003, 2007 and 2011 2015.
 DeGise served as the Chairman of the North Jersey Transportation Planning Authority for a two-year term that ended in January 2016.

-He sought re-election in 2019 and won with 83% of the vote. for a term which ends December 31, 2023.
-He intends to retire.
+He sought re-election in 2019 and won with 83% of the vote. for a term which ended December 31, 2023, after which he to retired.

+2024-present

+As of 2024, Hudson County's Executive is Craig Guy (D, Jersey City), whose term of office expires December 31, 2027.
+Guy won the June 2023 primary with about 75% of the vote and was unopposed in the November general election.